What is Local Voices?

 What does the council and Local Voices plan to do next?

-An easy read and summary report have been given below.
-The summary also sets out the council’s initial response to the findings of the report and highlights how the council and Local Voices will work together over the next two years to address the issues in partnership.
-Download a copy of the Local Voices reports
+An easy read and summary report from the first year of the project is provided below along with a summary that sets out the council’s initial response to the findings of the report which highlights how the council and Local Voices planned to work together.

 Women, work and worklessness